Signer #100, Azaliah Schooley

 Schooley's sympathies and activism extended not to any one of the schools of radicalism present at Seneca Falls.
 Schooley was involved in all of them.

 At the time that he became a citizen of the United States, Azaliah and his family had recently weathered tragedy.
 Azaliah's first wife, Mercy Lundy Schooley, died on January 30, 1836, at the age of 27.
 She was survived by Azaliah and two children, Samuel and Levi.
-The exact date of Azaliah's remarriage to Margaret (née Shotwell) a native of Rahway, New Jersey, is unclear.[ii]
-The 1850 New York census includes the names of two more children living in the household, named Isaac and Margaret, who were most likely the children of Margaret and Azaliah.
-A seventeen-year-old woman, Josephine, might be the wife of Samuel or possibly the child of Margaret's former marriage.
+Azaliah's married Margaret Prall Shotwell, a native of Woodbridge, New Jersey, in 1838.[ii]
+The 1850 New York census includes the names of two more children living in the household, named Isaac and Margaret, the children of Margaret and Azaliah.
+A seventeen-year-old woman, Josephine, is Margaret's daughter.